sujeesh-Lal/AGL-Coding-test/README.md

 This will open the url http://localhost:8000 in browser

-NOTE:  Please make sure the url is open in the browser web security disable (Cross domain request).
+**NOTE:**  Please make sure the url is open in the browser with web security disable.
+Since the API request is Cross domain request.

 ----------